NebriX-328/Nasa-spaceapp/README.md

-# nebrix
+Project Nebrix
 nasa
-🌌 NebriX – AI-Powered Exoplanet Detection Platform
+"NebriX – AI-Powered Exoplanet Detection Platform"

 NebriX is an AI/ML-powered web application designed to identify exoplanets using NASA’s open-source Kepler, K2, and TESS datasets.
 The platform combines machine learning with an interactive web interface to make exoplanet discovery accessible for both researchers and enthusiasts.